scc-digitalhub/docs/user/docs/ml-tasks/serving-ml-models.md

 Serving machine learning models means exposing trained models through APIs so that applications can send requests and receive predictions in real time.
 Once deployed, the runtime environment manages inference requests, routing, preprocessing, and response generation.

-On the **DigitalHub platform**, these interactions are performed through **standard ML APIs**, allowing applications and tools to interact with deployed models using industry-standard protocols.
+On the platform, these interactions are performed through **standard ML APIs**, allowing applications and tools to interact with deployed models using industry-standard protocols, such as [Open Inference v2](https://github.com/kserve/open-inference-protocol) protocol.
 This enables easy integration of machine learning capabilities into applications, automation pipelines, and development tools without requiring custom APIs.

 Using the available runtimes, users can configure and deploy models directly through the platform by specifying only a small set of parameters such as the model name, runtime type, and optional runtime arguments.